 The CQC well-led framework looks at leadership, governance, organisational vision and strategy, culture and levels of engagement in NHS trust organisations.
 Whilst the well-led framework is familiar to many in the NHS, the new research-related questions aim to determine how well an NHS trust integrates research into its corporate strategy, planning and how well research opportunities are offered to patients.
 In a nutshell, everyone thinking research as part of good quality patient care.

-This HSJ article summarises the additional questions in the CQC well-led framework.
+An article entitled 'Trusts to be quizzed on levels of research' on the HSJ website summarises the additional questions in the CQC well-led framework.

 This Royal College of Physicians article, written by Dr William van’t Hoff, NIHR and Dr Edwin Selvaratnam, CQC in the member magazine, Commentary, provides an insightful look how research active organisations develop clinicians and improve patient care.